Alexandra Gardner: Solo and duo works

-In the 2000s, Gardner often focused on solo and duo compositions, some written for visiting soloists while she was composer-in-residence at the Institut Universitari de l’audiovisual/Phonos Foundation in Barcelona from 2002–4.
+In the 2000s, Gardner often focused on solo and duo compositions, some written for visiting soloists while she was composer-in-residence at the Institut Universitari de l’audiovisual/Phonos Foundation in Barcelona from 2002 to 2004.
 Combining acoustic instruments, electronic sound synthesis and sampled ambient sound, several of these works are contained on Gardner's CD, Luminoso (2006).
 Reviews describe its music as exhibiting clear compositional structures and accessible rhythms, expressivity in both solo lines and electroacoustic textures, and a fluid dynamic between those two modes, ranging from often indistinguishable samplings, expansions and variations on the soloist sounds to open, confrontational dialogues.
 Time Outs Steve Smith wrote "the electronic elements seem to move with the same volition and flexibility as her human collaborators"; Tim Rutherford-Johnson noted those elements for their tactility and "hands-on-the-controls live performance feel."

 Among the CD's compositions, "Ayehli" and "Snapdragon" (2002) both interweave field recordings; "Snapdragon" blends trombone soloing and samples with sounds from Barcelona, while "Ayehli" interlaces repeated marimba figures with street sounds recorded in December 2001 at the 9/11 site.
 Smith wrote that the piece's marimba rises above the "steely ambience" of Ground Zero "like a hardy stem pushing through a crack in the sidewalk."
 Other compositions include "Luminoso" (2003), whose flamenco strumming and processed sounds critic Alex Ross described as evoking "a lone guitarist wandering around a sun-baked ruin"; "Tourmaline" (2004), described in performance reviews as a taut, engaging mix of soprano saxophone, bustling counterpoints and ghostly echoes; "New Skin" (2004), a meditative, slightly improvisatory work contrasting alto flute and processed percussion sounds; and "Ónice" (2003), written for bass clarinetist Harry Sparnaay.

 Some of Gardner's later solo/duo compositions include: "electric blue pantsuit" (2007, amplified violin and computer sounds); "Bloom" (2009), commissioned by cellist Joshua Roman; the sonata variation "Chalcedony Sonata", written for pianist Jenny Lin; and the flute and soundtrack piece, "Fade" (2019), commissioned by the National Flute Association.